darrenvong/darrenvong/README.md

 accessible and inclusive environment for everyone, regardless of their background, is a big passion of mine, as I believe _the best_ software/products can only be built if our teams look like the users we build for.

-🛫&nbsp; Spontaneous traveller whenever it is safe to do so again... 😷 &nbsp;In the mean time, I stick to walks in parks and the block around me 🚶🏻‍♂️
+🛫&nbsp; Spontaneous traveller — ranging from [mystery holidays](https://www.journeetrips.com/), last-minute weekend breaks and cruises, you name it and I'll probably be there! 🚶‍♂️

 # 💌 Find me on